+- o Hosting;

+- Hardware and Software.

+- Service Management Tool

+- 3.2 Managed Print Service includes the provision of a print fleet including multifunctional devices (MFD), the support and maintenance of that fleet and print management services to enable the Council to better manage resources

-Manufacturer support is being withdrawn and the solution will be unsupported with only a reasonable endeavours approach.
-There will be no software support and spare parts for hardware will become more difficult to source from the second hand market in the event of hardware failures. - 3.4 Delivering Information and Communication Technology (ICT) in local government is critical as it underpins the running of the majority of services the council provides.
-ICT also has a key enabler role underpinning digital delivery to add value to service provision and customer experience. - 3.5 The Council awarded a contract to deliver ICT services to Capita in 2013 November, following a procurement process conducted under the Competitive Dialogue procedure, in accordance with the Public Contract Regulations 2006.
-The Service commenced in May 2014 and consisted of a 9 year agreement with Capita to deliver ICT services and, an 8 year contract with SunGard for Data Centre services.
+- 3.3 Delivering Information and Communication Technology (ICT) in local government is critical as it underpins the running of the majority of services the council provides.
+ICT also has a key enabler role underpinning digital delivery to add value to service provision and customer experience.

+The Council awarded a contract to deliver ICT services to Capita in 2013 November following a procurement process conducted under the Competitive Dialogue procedure, in accordance with the Public Contract Regulations 2006.
+The Service commenced in May 2014 and consisted of a 9 year agreement with Capita to deliver ICT services and, a 8 year contract with SunGard for Data Centre services.
 Capita support the Council infrastructure hosted in the SunGard data centre.

-3.6 Capita Service and Performance issues
+3.4 Capita Service and Performance issues